Michael J. Fox: Activism

-Fox was diagnosed with Parkinson's disease in 1991.
-He has since become an activist and began the Michael J. Fox Foundation to increase research efforts to find a cure.
+While shooting the film Doc Hollywood in early 1991, Fox developed a sore shoulder and a twitch in his little finger; he was subsequently diagnosed with early-onset Parkinson's disease later that year at the age of 30, but did not make his condition known to the public until 1998.
+He became an activist and began The Michael J. Fox Foundation to increase research efforts for a cure.

-He has written several memoirs on his experiences.
+Fox has written several memoirs about his experiences.
 His first book, Lucky Man, focused on how, after seven years of denial of the disease, he set up the Michael J. Fox Foundation, stopped drinking and became an advocate for people living with Parkinson's disease.
 In 2006, Fox starred in a campaign ad for then-State Auditor of Missouri Claire McCaskill in her successful 2006 Senate campaign against incumbent Jim Talent, expressing her support for embryonic stem cell research.
 In the ad, he visibly showed the effects of his Parkinson's disease:

 As you might know, I care deeply about stem cell research.
 In Missouri, you can elect Claire McCaskill, who shares my hope for cures.
 Unfortunately, Senator Jim Talent opposes expanding stem cell research.
 Senator Talent even wanted to criminalize the science that gives us the chance for hope.
 They say all politics is local, but that's not always the case.
 What you do in Missouri matters to millions of Americans, Americans like me.